An intense experience featuring jungle juice, Mr. Samosir – and a pig’s head on a plate.

 Jungle juice – or arak as its locally known – is a milky, sour-tasting liquor made from the bark of a palm tree.
 It’s real DIY stuff, with small bits of bark and dirt floating within it.
 The place we were at had no shortage of palm trees – a heavily forested area about 15 minutes down a dirt track from the nearest village.
 “This place sells jungle juice,” Batin told me.
 It was a wooden hut with a table out front.
 Inside was dark, with more Sumatran guys sitting around.
 A woman was pouring a white milky liquid into plastic pitchers, while a chicken pecked at her feet.

 Outside it was ten Sumatran guys and me.
-They chatted amongst themselves, drinking.
+They chatted amongst themselves, passing joints around and drinking.
 A bowl of meat sat in the middle of the table covered in blood.
 I drank, they topped me up, and I drank some more.
 After a while an older guy arrived on a motorbike and you could feel the atmosphere shift ever so slightly.
 The Sumatran guys weren’t talking as openly, and I got the feeling that maybe they were weighing up how warmly I would be received.
 This guy was obviously a big deal.
 I made a point of putting out my hand and introducing myself.
 He gripped it tightly, no smile on his face, and told me that he was ‘Mr. Samosir’.
 I let out a wry smile, couldn’t help it.
 The island we were on was called Samosir, and evidentially he thought of himself as its boss.
 Still crushing my hand, he gestured towards my camera and wanted me to take his picture.
 I obliged.

 Meanwhile one of the guys ventured into a wooden hut and reappeared with a pig’s head on a plate.
 One of them picked up a knife and tried to crack open its skull.
 After many failed attempts his mate took over and with one swift thump the skull gave way, revealing the animal’s brain.
 One by one they stuck their fingers in, scooping out the brain and eating it.
 The Batak people eat everything.
 Eye sockets were emptied of their contents.
 Nothing goes to waste.